Supreme Court preserves law that aims to keep Native American children with tribal families

 The law requires states to notify tribes and seek placement with the child’s extended family, members of the child’s tribe or other Native American families.

-Three white families, the state of Texas and a small number of other states claim the law is based on race and is unconstitutional under the equal protection clause.
-They also contend it puts the interests of tribes ahead of children and improperly allows the federal government too much power over adoptions and foster placements, areas that typically are under state control.
+Three white families, the state of Texas and a small number of other states claimed the law is unconstitutional under the equal protection clause because it was based on race.
+They also contended it puts the interests of tribes ahead of children and improperly allows the federal government too much power over adoptions and foster placements, areas that typically are under state control.

 The lead plaintiffs in the Supreme Court case — Chad and Jennifer Brackeen of Fort Worth, Texas — adopted a Native American child after a prolonged legal fight with the Navajo Nation, one of the two largest Native American tribes, based in the Southwest.
-The Brackeens are trying to adopt the boy’s half-sister, now 4, who has lived with them since infancy.
+The Brackeens are trying to adopt the boy’s 5-year-old half-sister, known in court papers as Y.R.J., who has lived with them since infancy.
 The Navajo Nation has opposed that adoption.

+At last fall's arguments, several conservative justices expressed concern about at least one aspect of the law that gives preference to Native parents, even if they are of a different tribe than the child they are seeking to adopt or foster.

+Among them was Justice Brett Kavanaugh, who was in the majority Thursday in favor of the tribes.
+But Kavanaugh injected a cautionary note in a separate opinion focused on the preferences for Native foster and adoptive parents.

 More than three-quarters of the 574 federally recognized tribes in the country and nearly two dozen state attorneys general across the political spectrum had called on the high court to uphold the law.

-The high court had twice taken up cases on the Indian Child Welfare Act before, in 1989 and in 2013, that have stirred intense emotion.
+The Supreme Court had twice taken up cases on the Indian Child Welfare Act before, in 1989 and in 2013, that have stirred intense emotion.

 Before the Indian Child Welfare Act was enacted, between 25% and 35% of Native American children were being taken from their homes and placed with adoptive families, in foster care or in institutions.
 Most were placed with white families or in boarding schools in attempts to assimilate them.